Grey Line (Namma Metro)

 The Grey Line is an upcoming metro line serving Bangalore as part of the Namma Metro network in the city.
-This metro line will serve the industrial areas, manufacturing units, Engineering and Textile Manufacturing Units on Magadi Road, providing connectivity to the Westren part of the city, (Note: Outer Ring Road West Side, Magadi Road with its neighbouring areas) thereby improving last-mile connectivity to commercial centres, industrial hubs, educational institutions, and healthcare facilities.
+This metro line will serve the industrial areas, manufacturing units, Engineering and Textile Manufacturing Units on Magadi Road, providing connectivity to the Western part of the city, (Note: Outer Ring Road West Side, Magadi Road with its neighbouring areas) thereby improving last-mile connectivity to commercial centres, industrial hubs, educational institutions, and healthcare facilities.
 The line was approved by the Union Cabinet on August 17, 2024 and is scheduled for completion in 2029.